With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 2 rows in set (0.00 sec)

-You can also filter out which columns you want to select.
-For example, use SELECT name FROM testtable; to see only the name field for all records:
+You can also filter which columns to display.
+For example, use SELECT name FROM testtable; to show only the name field for all records:

 MariaDB [testdb]> SELECT name FROM testtable;